TurboGears/tg2/docs/main/Genshi.rst

 Available Processing Directives:
 ------------------------------------------

-Here's a list of all the Template Directives in genshi, along with a brief description.
+Here's a list of all the Template Directives in Genshi, along with a brief description.

 ======================= ======================
 Gensh Directive         Definition